kevin-fang/ml-tutorials/KNearestNeighbors/README.md

 clf = SGDClassifier() # stochastic gradient descent classifier
 ```

 Note that some of these will require more computing power and time than others.
 In addition, they may not be perfectly accurate until the **hyperparameters** are updated.
-For example, in the K-nearest-neighbors classifier, the number of neighbors is 5 by default, but if you run `clf = KNeighborsClassifier(n_neighbors=3)`, you may get better/worse results.
-If you want to learn more about hyperparameters, we can discuss further.
+For example, in the K-nearest-neighbors classifier, the number of neighbors is 5 by default, but if you run `clf = KNeighborsClassifier(n_neighbors=2)`, you will get different results.
+There isn't much you can do to find the optimal hyperparameters besides brute-forcing the different combinations to find which value works best.
+If you want to learn more about hyperparameter optimization, look into `GridSearchCV`, `K-Fold Cross Validation`, and `RandomizedSearchCV`.